The Dukes welcome 18 newcomers to the 2015 roster

 LB Dorian Bell, WR Gianni Carter and OL Nick Redden named preseason all-conference

-Jerry Schmitt, who played an important role in the development of the Duquesne football program as an assistant from 1985-87 and again from 1992-99, is in his eighth season as head coach of the Dukes.
+Jerry Schmitt, who played an important role in the development of the Duquesne football program as an assistant from 1985-87 and again from 1992-99, is in his ninth season as head coach of the Dukes.

 Schmitt wasted no time putting his mark on the program by leading the Dukes to three consecutive Metro Atlantic Athletic Conference Football League championships and earning MAAC Coach of the Year two times in his first three seasons as head coach.